nephila/djangocms-blog/README.rst

              works ok for your project before upgrading, as this might delete some relevant data.

+.. warning:: When upgrading to version 0.6, check that every post as an attached
+             category, or select a menu without categories.

 .. warning:: Starting from version 0.5, this package does not declare dependency
              on South anymore; please install it separately if using this application on Django 1.6.